cseanburns/geo-titles/manuscript/title-manuscript.md

     * Sub-Hypothesis 2: Articles mentioning nations with a higher Human Development Index in their titles are cited more frequently.
     * Sub-Hypothesis 3: The impact of geographical names in titles on citation counts is moderated by the impact of the journal.
     * Sub-Hypothesis 4: Journals with a high frequency of articles with geographical names in titles have a lower impact.
-    * Sub-Hypothesis 5: Are there any trends with where certain nations appear in the titles?
+    * Sub-Hypothesis 5: Nations with lower HDIs will more likely appear toward the end of article titles than nations with higher HDIs.
     * Sub-Hypothesis 6: Journals may be more or less likely to publish articles that mention nations with higher or lower HDIs.

 # Materials and Methods